alfari24/game-status-query/README.md

 ## Discord Oauth2 & Bot Token

+### Oauth2
 We're using Discord Oauth2 for authenicating with our services.
 To create the application, Head over to https://discord.com/developers/applications and create a new app.

-Then, Go to your app, then Select Oauth2 tabs, select the general menu, then copy the Client ID and Client Secret.
-Paste it to `dashboard/php/config.php`
+Then, Go to your app, then Select Oauth2 tabs, select the general menu.
+You might need to reset your Client Secret to generate a new Client Secret. then copy the Client ID and Client Secret.
+Paste it to `dashboard/php/config.php`.

-> You might need to reset your Client Secret to generate a new Client Secret.

 > You might need to rename the file from `config.example.php` to `config.php` in order to get the app working.

+Don't forget to fill the redirect links to your own specifications. (e.g. `http://localhost/game-status-query/dashboard`)

+### Bot Token
 While you're at your discord app, Go to Bot tabs, and create a new bot.

 Reset your bot token to get the token, copy the token and paste it to `bot/src/config.json`.